nodemailer/nodemailer/README.md

   * **Direct** for sending e-mails directly to recipients MTA servers

 If `type` is not set, "direct" will be used

+If you want to use custom transport method, you need to provide the transport handler constructor as the `type` parameter.
+See [Custom Transport Methods](#custom-transport-methods) for details

 ### Global transport options